Welcome to the Macaman's Website

 Many aminos contribute to structural cells such as the replacement components in the blood, including those responsible for the immunity response.
 Other blood proteins are necessary for the transportation of oxygen and carbon dioxide.
 Amino acids are responsible for the production of enzymes used in the digestion and other metabolic processes, including the release of energy in the form of ATP stored in the muscle cells.
 Amino acids also aid in thought, focus, and clarity.
 They may also assist in the reduction of anxiety, fear, and frustration.

-Of the 22 aminos acids, thirteen are created in the body, and the remaining nine, called “essential amino acids,” cannot be produced by the body, and must be acquired through the diet.
+Of the 23 aminos acids, one is manufactured in the laboratory, thirteen are created in the body, and the remaining nine, called “essential amino acids,” must be acquired through the diet.
 The names of the nine essential aminos are as follows: L-Histidine, L-Isoleucine, L-Leucine, L-Lysine, L-Methionine, L-Phenylalanine, L-Threonine, L-Tryptophan, and L-Valine.
-The thirteen nonessential amino acids are L-Alanine, L-Arginine, L-Asparagine, L-Carnitine, L-Cystine, L-Glutamate, L-Glutamine,
+The thirteen nonessential amino acids are L-Alanine, L-Arginine, L-Asparagine, L-Carnitine, L-Cystine, L-Glutamate, L-Glutamine, L-Glycine, OH Proline, L-Proline, L-Sarcosine, L-Serine, and L-Tyrosine.

 L-Aspartate aka L-Asparagine aka Aspartic acid